 Walking into the Astronaut Gallery feels like stepping into a science fiction movie.
 Figures in space suits, encased in glass tubes, stare down at you from around the room.
 The Feel of Space presentation gives kids a sense of what it's like to live and work in space.
 They'll learn how difficult—and hilarious—simple tasks such as showering, eating and sleeping can be without gravity.

 You can actually go on-site at NASA Johnson Space Center (JSC) to tour astronaut training facilities, Mission Control, and more.

 It may seem a little odd to go ice skating in the middle of a shopping mall, but it's a 30-year-old tradition at Houston's Galleria.
-Even if your kiddo has never skated before, it's still fun to try.
 If you plan ahead, you can sign the kids up for some lessons.
 And if the kids discover that they just don't have the gift for ice skating, there are plenty of toy stores and ice cream shops nearby to keep them happy.

 This downtown park is an inspiring example of disparate groups working together to make a lasting contribution to Houston.
 The former industrial site has been transformed into a beautiful public green space.
 Kids can frolic in a fountain, take a kayak ride in the park's 1-acre lake, or the entire family can enjoy a picnic under shade trees.

 In addition to a 500,000-gallon aquarium, the Downtown Aquarium entertainment complex has a Ferris wheel, carnival-style games, a restaurant, and white tigers.
 At the Discovery Rig exhibit, kids can even touch horseshoe crabs and stingrays.

 See the new battery-powered locomotive and ride the "Electic Eel Train" through the complex and see the shark experience.